 These baked sweet potato fries are crisp on the outside and chewy in the center.
 They’re perfect for snacking, as a side or for munching on while watching the game.

 If you follow me on Facebook, you were probably expecting a chicken wing recipe today.
-Baked sweet potato fries are obviously not chicken wings.
+Crispy, baked sweet potato fries are obviously not chicken wings.
 And this isn’t some kind of foodie mind game where I’m going to trick you into thinking you’re eating chicken wings instead of sweet potatoes.
 (Vegan cauliflower buffalo wings, anyone?)

 I have a lot of love for sweet potato fries.
 They’re so addicting.

 And you don’t have to feel too guilty about them because they’re baked and sweet potatoes are a good-for-you veg.
 I’m not saying that these fries are a health food but I also wouldn’t say they’re in the bad-for-you category either.
 But I’m not a nutritionist so please take everything I say with a grain of salt.

 So here’s how to make sweet potato fries!
 I soaked these fries overnight in the fridge in a bowl of water.
 You could soak them for less, about 2 hours, but don’t skip the soaking process!

 Apparently, soaking potatoes in cold water helps to remove the starch from the outside of the potato.
 It helps make the fries crispy on the outside and nice and soft in the middle.
 And remember, we’re baking these fries so we can use all the help we can get in the crispy department.